candy-lang/candy/language.md

 ]
 ```

-The `useAsset` also allows you to import arbitrary non-Candy-files part from your module hierarchy.
+The `useAsset` also allows you to import arbitrary non-Candy files that are part of your module hierarchy.
 In some cases, it makes more sense to express some data in other formats.
 For example, you might want to store user-facing translations for your program in a JSON file.